Social and Cultural Terms

 Christian vs. Catholic: Understanding the Differences

-In this reference, we will explore the similarities and differences between the Christian and Catholic faiths.
+In this lesson, we will explore the similarities and differences between the Christian and Catholic faiths.
 While both are rooted in the teachings of Jesus Christ, they have distinct theological and doctrinal differences that have led to separate denominations within the broader Christian tradition.

 The Difference Between Christian and Catholic